jwwang0-0/abb_irb2600_12_185/README.md

 - Tried to connect via the service port but was initially unsuccessful, need to go to Control Panel -> Settings -> Network -> Use No IP Address to use service port
 - `wobj_0` and `ob_RRC_Act` both have same frame where Z is ~1375.997 mm
 - Calibrated with needle tooltip and camera

+## 08.02.2024
+### Log
+- Found 8 pts for each robot with two-camera calibration tool, then used points to find matrix transform values
+- Setup URDF, see `080224_URDF_Setup` documentation